GCP VM with Cloud SQL and GCS

 Configure GCS

 By default, internal storage is implemented using the local file system.
-This section will guide you on how to change the storage backend to Cloud Storage to ensure more reliable, durable, and scalable storage.
+This section guides you how to change the storage backend to Cloud Storage to ensure more reliable, durable, and scalable storage.

 - Go to the Cloud Storage console and create a bucket.